 The second stage comes from Renewal theologian J. Rodman William, who was the founding president and taught systematic theology at Melodyland School of Theology (MST) from 1972 to 1982, when he moved to Regent School of Divinity in Virginia Beach (he retired in 2001 and died in 2008).
 He was a leader in the Renewal Movement.
 He wrote a three-volume systematic theology called Renewal Theology from a charismatic point of view, totaling over 1300 pages.
 In all of those pages he does not have one chapter or even one section of a chapter defending or explaining the total inerrancy or infallibility of the Bible, though he does say it is infallible and trustworthy (see particularly vol. 1, pp. 22-25).
 True, he deeply respected it throughout those pages and referred to and quoted it often and believed all Scripture is “God-breathed” (2 Tim.
 3:16), but he apparently did not feel the need or the social pressure to insist on “total inerrancy and infallibility.”

 Fourth, the Chicago Statement on Inerrancy was issued in 1978, where Prof. Montgomery was also involved.
-Most of its signatories were not leaders in the Renewal at the time.
+Most of its signatories were not leaders in the Renewal at the time (as fr as I can tell).
 Article XII serves as an example of the spirit of the long statement:

 We deny that Biblical infallibility and inerrancy are limited to spiritual, religious or redemptive themes, exclusive of assertions in the fields of history and science.
 We further deny that scientific hypotheses about earth history may properly be used to overturn the teaching of Scripture on creation and the flood.

 The Bible’s teaching about creation and the flood and science generally needs much more clarification for that article to be sustained.
-It is now a DNA fact, for example, that Adam and Eve were not the only pair on earth and were late arrivals.
+It is now a DNA fact, for example, that Adam and Eve were not the only pair on earth and were late arrivals if they are dated about 10,000 years ago.
 Gen. 1-5 and Rom.
 5:12-21 need reinterpretation.
 (See my post 3.
 Adam and Evolution: Five Options).

 Fifth, the Vineyard USA, a consortium of churches that began in the late 1970s and therefore belonging to the Neo-Charismatic Renewal Movement, says this about the Bible in its statement of faith from a kingdom-of-God perspective, as follows: